-A single FOCI cruise will support the mooring requirements of a number of research programs in the Bering Sea with combined budgets of over \$2-million.
+A single FOCI cruise will support the mooring requirements of a number of research programs in the Bering Sea with combined budgets of over \$2-million, which includes:

-- 1) FOCI - 2) North Pacific Marine Research (NPMR) - 3) Endangered Species Act (ESA) Steller Sea Lion - 4) United States Global Ocean Ecosystems (GLOBEC) Northeast Pacific Study
+- 1. FOCI, - 2.
+North Pacific Marine Research (NPMR), and - 3.
+Endangered Species Act (ESA) Steller Sea Lion.